 Being selected as a Quarterfinalist or higher means that we feel the script has potential, the writing is above average, and it's a project we're confident in helping further develop and promote to industry.

 All contest judges are comprised of our in-house Script Pipeline development execs and senior-level staff.
-We do NOT use unpaid interns, volunteers, or "seasonal" readers ...
+We do NOT use unpaid interns, volunteers, or "seasonal" readers, because that doesn't make sense and no one should do it ...

 Basic guidelines: